 - Volunteering increases self-confidence.
 Volunteering can provide a healthy boost to your self-confidence, self-esteem, and life satisfaction.
 You are doing good for others and the community, which provides a natural sense of accomplishment.
 Your role as a volunteer can also give you a sense of pride and identity.
 And the better you feel about yourself, the more likely you are to have a positive view of your life and future goals.

 I have limited mobility—can I still volunteer?

-If you think home-based volunteering might be right for you, contact organizations you like and ask what some of the possibilities might be.
+If you think home-based volunteering might be right for you, contact organizations you like and ask about the possibilities.
 Some volunteer organizations may require you to attend an initial training or periodical meetings.
 You also want to make sure that you are getting enough social contact, and that the organization is available to support you should you have questions.

 Volunteering: The happiness effect